José Villalobos: A Las Escondidas

 Left: Robert Martin, Two Bucks (detail)

-In Plain Sight: Queer Rural Narratives from the Water and the Land complicates assumptions about Queer history and what it means to be seen.
+In Plain Sight: Queer Rural Narratives from the Water and the Land complicates assumptions about queer history and what it means to be seen.
 The exhibition features the work of five artists, each of whom has a different relationship to rural ecologies and the impacts of extraction, whether physical or cultural.
 Their work contends with lived experience in smaller, more remote places, the two-way flow of influence between rural and urban areas, and the ways climate change highlights parallels between the treatment of vulnerable ecosystems and populations.
 Whether by piecing together family lineages or inserting themselves into alternate realities, the artists in In Plain Sight revive and construct narratives of queer existence, resistance, and enduring vitality in rural environments.

 Exhibiting Artists: